kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 I enjoyed it so much that I wanted to see more of it... **much more of it.**

+In this post we'll take the short video compilation of sam cleaning the Citadel, we will split it to multiple sub clips and create a random video of sam cleaning the Citadel using a random mix of those sub clips.

-Now, it would have taken me about 5 minutes to manually split the video and then combine all the parts using some video editing program.
+Now, it would have taken me about 5 minutes to do all this manually by splitting the video and then combining all the parts using some video editing program.

 But why would I waste 5 minutes when I can spend a whole weekend doing the same thing with Python?
 I mean... am I'm right or am I right? **Right?**

-Anyway, in this post I'll show how you can use Python to split a video using a certain signal and create a longer version of it.
+Anyway...

+We will use Python to analyze the audio of the video, find the "silent" parts in the video and split those into frames.
+Then, we will combine those frames in a random order and save it as a new video file.

 > **Disclaimer:**  As this is one of the first times I've actually done this kind of signal processing and analysis, I'm pretty sure there are better and more optimized ways to do these kind of things.
 If you have a different suggestion, please share them in the comments.

 Source code can be found on [github](https://github.com/kazuar/got_remix).

-## Create a dev environment for our video editing and analysis
+## Create a dev environment for our project

-For the audio and video analysis I used two main packages:
+For this project, I used two main packages:

 1. [Librosa](https://github.com/librosa/librosa) - Python library for audio and music
 2. [MoviePy](https://github.com/Zulko/moviepy) - Python library for video